• Skip to main content

 • Heat the olive oil in a medium cast-iron or oven-proof skillet over medium-high heat.
 Once the oil is hot but not smoking, carefully place the chicken thighs, skin side down, in the skillet.

 • Cook the chicken for 5-7 minutes or until a golden brown crust forms.
 Flip the chicken and cook for 3-5 minutes on the other side or until golden brown.
-Transfer the skillet to a plate while you make the gravy.
+Transfer the chicken to a plate while you make the gravy.
 Do not worry about fully cooking the chicken.
 It will continue to cook in the oven.

 • Melt the butter in the same skillet you cooked the chicken in.
 Add the onions and cook for 2-3 mins until they begin to soften.
 Add the garlic and cook for an additional minute or until fragrant.
 Add the flour and cook for 2-3 minutes to get rid of any raw flour taste.
 Constantly stir the flour with a wooden spoon so that it doesn't burn.